 |Sunday||8/19||Mount Equinox Time Trial:|

 |*This fee only applies to riders who have not registered for any other VTC stage ride and ONLY riding the 5.3 mile time trial.
 Please note: Ride registration excludes 6% Vermont sales tax and Bike Reg service fees, which will be added to your total at time of check out.|

 Okemo – Windsor County, VT – Black River Good Neighbors

 Stratton – Windham County, VT – Jamaica/Wardsboro Community Food Pantry

-Killington – Rutland County, VT – BROC Community Action and Rutland Methodist Church 'Feed the Freezer'
+Killington – Rutland County, VT – BROC Community Food Shelf and Rutland Methodist Church 'Feed the Freezer'